Bitmap functions¶

 subBitmap¶

-Returns a subset of the bitmap, starting from position offset
+Returns a subset of the bitmap, starting from position offset.
+The maximum cardinality of the returned bitmap is cardinality_limit.

 subBitmap(bitmap, offset, cardinality_limit)